jvitale94/3D-Chess-Board/README.md

 # 3D-Chess-Board
-Renders a 3D model of a chess board
+Renders a 3D model of a chess board.
+Some of the code was skeleton code given before I started the project.
+I implemented specific subclasses of Material, as well as altered some of the code in the higher classes in the Material class.
+Plane, LightSource, Matrix functions, Quadric, ClippedQuadric, ClippedTriQuadric, the constructor of Scene, as well as firstIntersect() were all implemented by me.
+All other code was provided.